Land defender

 2016 "Stand with Standing Rock" march.
 Slogans include "We are here to protect" and "Defend the land."

 A land defender, land protector, or environmental defender is an activist who works to protect ecosystems and the human right to a safe, healthy environment.
 Often, defenders are members of Indigenous communities who are protecting property rights of ancestral lands in the face of expropriation, pollution, depletion, or destruction.
 Land and its resources may be considered sacred by Indigenous peoples, and caring for land is considered a duty that honors ancestors, current peoples, and future generations.

-Land defenders face severe persecution from powerful political and corporate alliances that profit from resource extraction. which in turn may cause pollution.
-The United Nations Human Rights Council determined that land defenders are "among the human rights defenders who are most exposed and at risk."
+In 2021, the United Nations Human Rights Council determined that land defenders are "among the human rights defenders who are most exposed and at risk."